 - Be on the lookout for inspiration

 - Use analytics to inform your merchandising decisions

 - Make sure your displays look good on camera

 1. Know your target audience

-Every business has its own target audiences and buyer personas.
+Every business has its own target audiences (and should have defined buyer personas).
 Knowing how to appeal to your business’s target consumer is key to creating effective window displays.

-This means understanding what they want, what’s important to them, and crafting window displays that support those motivations.
+This means understanding what they want and what’s important to them, and crafting window displays that support those motivations.